epikulski/digitalarchive/README.md

 Disclaimers
 -----------
 * This is an unofficial library.
-I am not affiliated with the Wilson Center in any way.
-It is my understanding that the API is unlikely to change in the near future, but I cannot guarantee that this library won't break without warning.
+I am not presently affiliated with the Wilson Center.
+I understandthat the API is unlikely to change in the near future, but I cannot guarantee that this library won't break without warning.
 * If you plan to scrape the DA, please be respectful.

 Planned Features